eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 #### 7.4.2 Rationale and approach

-Threats and risks play pivotal roles in the EUDI Wallets certification process as they are fundamental in achieving the security objectives described in the Regulation, such as privacy, confidentiality, integrity, availability, authenticity and non-repudiation of the EUDI Wallet and the data contained in it.
+Threats and risks play pivotal roles in the Wallet Solution certification process as they are fundamental in achieving the security objectives described in the Regulation, such as privacy, confidentiality, integrity, availability, authenticity and non-repudiation of a Wallet Unit and the data contained in it.
 Importantly, understanding the threats and risks in relation to the separate assets involved allows to determine the mitigation (and related certification requirements or standards).